 Joseph Smith Jr.

-Our history begins with a young man who prayed in a grove of trees, and God answered.
-Called to be a prophet, Joseph Smith Jr. gave us a vision of Zion.
-We hold fast to these two core elements from our history: God continues to speak, and we are called to build Zion prophetically.
+Our history begins with a young man who prayed in a grove of trees and received God’s answer.
+We recognize Joseph Smith Jr. as our founding prophet, and resonate with the vision of Zion he shared.
+We hold fast to these core Restoration principles: God speaks today, and we are called to build Zion.

 Instruction given previously about baptism was proper to ensure the rise and cohesiveness of the church during its early development and in following years.
-However, as a growing number have come to understand, the redemptive action of God in Christ—while uniquely and authoritatively expressed through the church—is not confined solely to the church. -D&C 164:2a
+However, as a growing number have come to understand, the redemptive action of God in Christ—while uniquely and authoritatively expressed through the church—is not confined solely to the church. —Doctrine & Covenants 164:2a

-Due to a variety of factors, to include their own arrogance, the early Latter Day Saints had incredible difficulties with their neighbors, first in Missouri and later in Nauvoo.
-To avoid a repeat of Missouri and protect the Saints in Nauvoo, Smith and others started a massive militia, but it appeared threatening to their neighbors and ironically created tension.
-He also introduced controversial practices which upset many church members including key leaders.
-All of this culminated in the death of Joseph Smith Junior in 1844 by an armed mob.
+The early Latter Day Saints struggled with many things, including their own arrogance.
+They experienced incredible difficulties with their neighbors, first in Missouri and later in Nauvoo.
+To avoid a repeat of Missouri and protect the Saints in Nauvoo, Smith and others started a massive militia, which created further tension with neighbors.

 Joseph Smith III

 Like his father, Joseph III sought the building of Zion.
-But he intentionally distanced the church from insular ideology that had caused so much distrust and violence in Missouri and Illinois.
-Instead, the Saints were to cooperate with their "gentile" neighbors in establishing Zion.
-In time, by building relationships of trust with the Missourians, Joseph III reestablished the church in Independence, Missouri.
+He prophetically counseled the church to cooperate with their "gentile" neighbors as the Saints endeavored to establish Zion.
+Relationships of trust were formed and in time Joseph III reestablished the church in Independence, Missouri.